-Trichopigmentation is available as a superior version of the basic scalp micropigmentation process because it improves on quality of injection while also giving a shallower injection of ink into the skin that helps prevent the Tyndall effect.
-The procedure lasts for two years and the session scheduling, along with maintenance every six months allows the patient control over the look and population of pigmentation on the scalp.
+Trichopigmentation is available as a superior version of the basic scalp micropigmentation process because it improves on the quality of injection while also giving a shallower injection of ink into the skin that helps prevent the Tyndall effect.
+The procedure lasts for two years and the session schedule, along with maintenance every six months allows the patient control over the look and population of pigmentation on the scalp.

 Many patients prefer the flexibility and reliability of Trichopgimentation over scalp micropigmentation but it is up to the patient and the micropigmentation specialist to decide what fits the patient’s goals.

 Correcting Scalp Micropigmentation Mistakes with Dr.UGraft™